PM calls for breakthrough policies for Việt Nam’s int’l financial centre

 |Prime Minister Pham Minh Chinh calls for breakthrough policies for Vietnam's international financial centre.
 (Photo: VNA)

-HÀ NỘI – Prime Minister Phạm Minh Chính has laid stress on penning breakthrough and exceptional policies for an international financial centre to attract investors from the Middle East, China, ASEAN, the US, Europe and beyond.
+HÀ NỘI – Prime Minister Phạm Minh Chính has stressed the need to develop breakthrough and exceptional policies for an international financial centre to attract investors from the Middle East, China, ASEAN, the US, Europe and beyond.

-Presiding over a meeting on May 10 between the permanent Government members and ministries, sectors, and localities regarding the construction of such a centre, PM Chinh highlighted that the centre aims at luring resources for rapid and sustainable development, supporting the implementation of the three strategic breakthroughs, and promoting green economy, digital economy, and circular economy.
+Presiding over a meeting on Saturday between the permanent Government members and ministries, sectors, and localities regarding the construction of such a centre, PM Chính highlighted that the centre aims to attract resources for rapid and sustainable development, supporting the implementation of the three strategic breakthroughs, and promoting the green economy, digital economy, and circular economy.
 Besides, it is expected to bolster three traditional growth motives and emerging drivers as well as foster startups and innovation.

-The leader called for new reports and proposals to be submitted to the Politburo, incorporating feedback from the Politburo and relevant agencies.
+The leader called for new reports and proposals incorporating feedback from the Politburo and relevant agencies to be submitted.

 Related units must finalise drafts of the Politburo's conclusion, the National Assembly's resolution, and the Government's action plan on establishing the centre, with clear assignments of responsibilities, timelines, deliverables, and authority.